-Similar to the previous section, we also apply the model defined in Section 4.2 to study the HEET relation using both function forms: $g_p$ a 4th degree polynomial (Equation (20)) and $g_g$ a Gaussian function (Equation (21)) with $\tau = \{\epsilon{\max}, T{eq0}, s\}$ .
-The former is a flexible function that allows us to constrain the general shape of the relation by relying entirely on the data as motivated in the previous section, while the latter allows us au log-U linear-U TF18 $\epsilon{\max}[\%]$ $2.46^{+0.29}{-0.24}$ $2.49^{+0.31}{-0.28}$ $2.37^{+1.30}{-0.26}$ T eq0 [K] $1982^{+83}{-58}$ $1862{-61}^{+67}$ $1566^{+55}{-61}$ s [K] $532{-73}^{+110}$ $508{-48}^{+66}$ $327^{+25}{-43}$ to compare our results to TF18 and to theoretical predictions.
-Following the same methodology applied to the MLR relation, we further impose for the $g_p$ model the $\mathcal{LN}(-1, 1)$ prior on the heating efficiency for planets with equilibrium temperatures less than 1000 K. Note that the individual distributions are flat, similar to the distributions of the synthetic planets and useful information can only be extracted by combining the individual distributions.
+Similar to the previous section, we also apply the model defined in Sect.
+4.2 to study the HEET relation using both function forms: g_p a 4th degree polynomial (Eq.
+(20)) and g_q a Gaussian function (Eq.
+(21)) with $\tau = \{\epsilon{\max}, T{eq0}, s\}$.
+The former is a flexible function that allows us to constrain the general shape of the relation by relying entirely on the data as motivated in the previous section, while the latter allows us to compare our results to TF18 and to theoretical predictions.
+Following the same methodology applied to the MLR relation, we further impose for the g_p model the $\mathcal{LN}(-1, 1)$ prior on the heating efficiency for planets with equilibrium temperatures less than 1000 K. We note that the individual distributions are flat, similar to the distributions of the synthetic planets and useful information can only be extracted by combining the individual distributions.